 We also believe feline onychectomy should be performed only with the medically appropriate use of anesthetics and analgesics and adherence to careful surgical and post-surgical protocols.
 If you are shopping around for a competitive price on this procedure, be sure to question the type of anesthetic used, the type of pain management provided, and the monitoring equipment and procedures followed.
 All of our surgery patients have IV catheters placed and receive IV fluids.
 We use several monitoring devices during your pet’s anesthetic.
 A veterinary technician continually assesses your pet’s vital signs during the procedure.
-Although the risk of an anesthetic death in a normal healthy pet is very rare, our monitoring devices and procedures allow us to respond to an anesthetic emergency faster.
-Faster responses can save lives.
-Please call or visit our facility to learn more about our neutering procedures.

-Your pet’s safety and comfort are our primary concerns when performing a spay or neuter.
+Your pet’s safety and comfort are our primary concerns when performing a declaw.
 We use pain management techniques in conjunction with anesthesia to make sure your pet is as comfortable as possible during the procedure and after they are discharged.
-Our spay and neuter patients receive 2 or 3 different injectable pain medications during the procedure and always go home with oral pain medication.
+Our declaw patients receive 2 or 3 injectable pain medications during the procedure and go home with oral pain medication.
 We perform nerve blocks of the feet that provide additional pain relief immediately after the surgery.
 Our declaw patients stay with us overnight so that we can be sure they are comfortable, to remove their bandages in the morning, and to assess the surgical area before going home.
 It is very common to see these kitties pawing playfully through the kennel door following this surgery.